Factbox: How Australia's carbon pricing scheme works

 INDUSTRY COMPENSATION

-This means the effective carbon price will be A$1.30 a ton for the biggest emitters.
+This means the effective carbon price will be A$1.30 a tonne for the biggest emitters.

 Moderate emitters will receive free permits covering 66 percent of average emissions, reducing at the same level.